Elliptic curves over function fields with a large set of integral points: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Prof. Jos\'e Felipe Voloch for his invaluable support and guidance during the completion of this work.
-I am also thankful to Prof. Douglas Ulmer and Prof. Siman Wong for discussing with me some of their unpublished results.
+I would like to thank Jos\'e Felipe Voloch for his invaluable support and guidance during the completion of this work.
+I am also thankful to Douglas Ulmer for several discussions about the topics in this article and, in particular, for introducing me to the elliptic curves in Theorem \ref{the:non_isot}.